Poll shows some see COVID-19 warnings as overblown

 Respondents age 18 to 34 were the most likely to have relaxed on how closely they followed measures, with nearly three-quarters of them saying they had done so in the past month.

-Over the last month, case counts have gone up for young people, with Canada's chief public health officer warning anew on Monday that the country can't let its guard down.
+Over the last month, case counts have gone up for young people, with Canada's chief public health officer Dr. Theresa Tam warning anew on Monday that the country can't let its guard down.

+"It's a global pandemic and we don't have to look very far to find countries that have lost control of their pandemic and are in serious condition, both from a health perspective and an economic perspective," federal Health Minister Patty Hajdu said on Tuesday.

+"In fact, the health of Canada depends on all of us taking this seriously, but the economy of Canada depends on that as well.
+And those things go hand in hand."

 Nearly two-thirds of respondents in the survey believe the country is heading back to some form of lockdown, similar to what happened in March and April.